TYPES OF CARAVAN AWNINGS

 There are many different options for lighting including hanging lanterns, mains powered awning lights and 12-volt strip lights.

-Kampa Sabre strip lighting system has been designed to offer bright light and lots of it.
-You can begin with a Kampa Sabre Link light starter kit with either 150, 48 or 30 LED bulbs and then attach 2 add-on kits tripling the light in your awning.
+Dometic Sabre strip lighting system has been designed to offer bright light and lots of it.
+You can begin with a Dometic Sabre Link light starter kit with either 150, 48 or 30 LED bulbs and then attach 2 add-on kits tripling the light in your awning.